What is the current situation?

 Turnout requirements for ballots for industrial action will be removed, and only a simple majority of voting members will be needed for them to be successful.
 A successful ballot will provide a valid mandate for industrial action for 12 months – an increase from the current six months.

-These changes will come into force soon after the Bill receives Royal Assent, expected in Autumn 2025.
+These changes will come into force in early 2026, two months after the Bill receives Royal Assent.

-The Government will consult on electronic balloting in Autumn 2025.
+The Government is expected to consult on electronic balloting in Autumn/Winter 2025.

 Protection for strike action

 Protection from unfair dismissal for taking part in protected industrial action will be strengthened, by removing the 12-week limit.
-This change will come into force soon after the Bill receives Royal Assent, expected in Autumn 2025.
+This change will come into force in early 2026, two months after the Bill receives Royal Assent.

 The Bill also increases protection for strike action by giving workers a new right not to be subjected to a detriment by their employer, where the sole or main purpose is to prevent or deter the worker from taking protected industrial action, or to penalise them for doing so.
 The Government will consult on regulations in Winter 2025 or early 2026, with the measure expected to take effect in October 2026.